angelicaCruz/Tutorial/Getting Started.md

 # Creating a Unity Project for Hololens

- -Open unity and choose "New" to create new unity project.
+- Open unity and choose "New" to create new unity project.
 Call the project "SampleProject".
 - Make sure  3d3 is chosen
 - Choose a location for the project.
 	Suggestion : choose the Desktop as destination for the project's folder.